Geoffrey Boisi: Career

-Boisi served as chief executive officer, investment banking officer and vice-chairman of JPMorgan Chase from 2000 to 2003.
-He is the founding chairman and a senior partner of The Beacon Group, a private equity firm, and currently serves as chief executive officer.
+Boisi w as chief executive officer, investment banking officer and vice-chairman of JPMorgan Chase from 2000 to 2003.
+He is the founding chairman and a senior partner of The Beacon Group, a private equity firm, and is chief executive officer.

-From 1971 to 1993, Boisi served in various positions with Goldman Sachs & Company, including senior general partner and head of the investment banking business.
+From 1971 to 1993, Boisi worked for Goldman Sachs & Company, rising senior general partner and head of the investment banking business.
 Boisi co-founded and chair of The National Mentoring Partnership.
-He serves as member of international advisory board at Oxford Analytica, Ltd. He serves as a trustee associate of Boston College and trustee of Carnegie Corp., of New York and The Brookings Institution.
+He was a member of international advisory board at Oxford Analytica, Ltd. He was a trustee associate of Boston College and trustee of Carnegie Corp., of New York and The Brookings Institution.
 He is a trustee of the Papal Foundation and Joseph P. Kennedy Enterprises.
-He serves as a director of Oxford Analytica Ltd.
+He is a director of Oxford Analytica Ltd.

-Boisi also serves as director of Communities in Schools.
-He served as an independent director of Freddie Mac from 2004 to December 2008.
+Boisi also is a director of Communities in Schools.
+He was an independent director of Freddie Mac from 2004 to December 2008.
 Boisi is a graduate from Boston College and co-chairs the capital campaign.